EAzv/wp-limit-logins/README.md

 # wp-limit-logins
-Wordpress plugin to limit the number of concurrent active sessions for users' logins
+Wordpress plugin to limit the number of concurrent logins per user